Sorry, you need to enable JavaScript to visit this website.

 The project ‘Y.business’, organised by the Ypsilon Institute (Zavod Ypsilon), enables young people between 20 and 30 years of age to gain competencies that they need in the modern business world and did not obtain during their formal education.

-Model M 2014: This training programme was developed to help unemployed youths (up to 30 years old) with a university degree start a business or define a career path.
+The training programme 'Model M 2014' was developed to help unemployed youths (up to 30 years old) with a university degree start a business or define a career path.
 The programme included an induction process and three training modules that covered business creation and different career options.
 The full-day workshops occurred twice per week for three months.
-The training was implemented by the Institute for the Development of Social Responsibility and the Career Centre of the University of Maribor and is co-financed by the Municipality of Maribor and the Maribor and Ptuj regional offices of the ESS.
+The training was implemented by the Institute for the Development of Social Responsibility and the Career Centre of the University of Maribor and is co-financed by the Municipality of Maribor and the Maribor and Ptuj regional offices of the Employment Service of Slovenia.
 In total, 38 participants from the Municipalities of Maribor and Ptuj and their surrounding areas successfully completed the programme.

 • 'YES Slovenia' (JA Slovenija), which was supervised by the Institute for the Promotion of Youth Entrepreneurship (Zavod za spodbujanje podjetnosti mladih), involves several programmes through which students develop a sense of entrepreneurship.
-Particularly, primary school pupils learn from the experience and become acquainted with the fundamentals of entrepreneurship.
+Particularly, primary school students learn from the experience and become acquainted with the fundamentals of entrepreneurship.

 • 'Promoting entrepreneurship and flexibility' (Spodbujanje podjetništva in prilagodljivosti), which was supervised by the Institute of the Republic of Slovenia for Vocational Training, was launched in March 2013 and lasted until October 2014.
 It promoted vocational education and training as ways for young people to learn about vocations as well as further education and employment opportunities.